toodrippyethan/ETHAFR297_fto2401_A2_EthanAfrika-Peters_DJS11/README.md

 To get started with the Podcast App, follow these steps:

-Clone the repository from GitHub to your local machine Navigate into the project directory and install dependencies using npm install.
+Clone the repository from GitHub to your local machine

+Navigate into the project directory and install dependencies using

+ npm install --force.

-Start the development server with npm start.
+Start the development server with

+npm start.

 Open your browser and go to http://localhost:3000 to access the application.

-npm install
+npm install --force
 npm start

 Usage Example: